-Your mouth may become sore and small ulcers can develop.
-You will usually be provided with mouthwash to reduce the risk of a sore mouth developing.
-If you do get a mouth infection your specialist or chemotherapy nurse can advise you about different mouthwashes or suitable medicine.
+Your mouth may become sore and ulcers can develop.
+Your specialist or chemotherapy nurse can advise you about suitable mouthwashes or medicine if a mouth infection develops.
 For more information on coping with a sore mouth, see our Chemotherapy for breast cancer booklet.